Automunge/AutoMunge/README.md

 to kernel PCA for all non-negative sets or otherwise Sparse PCA.
-Also if this values passed as a float <1.0 then linear PCA will be applied such that the returned number of sets are the minimum number that can reproduce that percent fo the variance.
+Also if this values passed as a float <1.0 then linear PCA will be applied such that the returned number of sets are the minimum number that can reproduce that percent of the variance.
 Note this can also be passed in conjunction with assigned PCA type or parameters in the ML_cmnd object.

 * PCAexcl: a list of column headers for columns that are to be excluded from